Spain: Strategic Base for Family and Business

 It is important to note that inheritance tax is not included in the double tax treaty between the UK and Spain.
 Therefore, when drafting a Will, the Spanish Inheritance and Gift Tax (ISD) must be considered together with the UK’s Inheritance Tax Rules.

-Del Canto Chambers provides dual-qualified, multi-lingual tax lawyers, who have worked on over 500 cases throughout Europe, the Middle East, Latin America and Asia, making us the counsel of choice for London-based and international clients, corporations, solicitors and tax advisers.
+Del Canto Chambers’ dual-qualified, multilingual tax lawyers have handled over 500 complex cases from Europe, the Middle East, Latin America, and Asia.
+Discerning London-based and international clients, corporations, solicitors, and tax advisors count on our expertise.

 Del Canto Chambers specialists are constantly up to date with new legislative changes and aware of any Spanish tax and legal implications.
 Contact our Spanish legal and tax specialists to find out the best tax planning and corporate structures in your circumstances.